|Seriously, Evil Princess Jasmine just isn't much of a threat.|

 Batman and Katana arrive at the CRC, and quickly catch up to the League, where Lady Shiva's about to blow up the door to MacGuffin's Disease.
 They scuffle, and Lady Shiva holds her own, but Katana makes her look stupid(er) by kicking the detonator out of her hand.
 One of the ninjas grabs it and sets it off, though, so that was pointless.

 |"Coming here myself and holding out the detonator in an easily kickable position.
 This was a good plan!"|

 Anarky laughs over the imminent infection, and Batman exposits over Anarky's scheme to infect Gotham.
 Lady Shiva mentions a cure in the vault that she saw, but Batman says they need to leave.
 A shaky alliance is forged between the three as Anarky laughs about the cops arriving outside the building.

 Gordon: "I'll make this simple, people.
 Every living creature in this circle needs to be evacuated."

 Meanwhile, a the CRC Executive Director demands to Gordon that the building be blown up ahead of schedule, and Gordon's tech guy hacks into the camera system, showing Batman.
-Batman, meanwhile, is hacking another door as Lady Shiva does more Hannibal Lecture-ing about Katana's "true nature" and the hulks start breaking through the door behind them.
+Batman, meanwhile, is hacking another door as Lady Shiva does more pseudo-philosophical monologuing about Katana's "true nature" as the hulks start breaking through the door behind them.